 Since inception, the Company devoted substantially all of its resources to its research and development efforts, pre-clinical studies and clinical trials, establishing and maintaining its intellectual property portfolio, hiring personnel, raising capital, and providing general and administrative support for these operations.
-The Company has incurred recurring net operating losses and has not generated positive cash flow from operations since its inception, and had an accumulated deficit of \$263.3 ~~283.4~~ million as of ~~June 30, 2023~~ ~~September 30, 2023~~.
-The Company had cash, cash equivalents and marketable securities of \$181.0 ~~159.9~~ million as of ~~June 30, 2023~~ ~~September 30, 2023~~ and has access to additional debt financing under a credit facility (see Note 7).
+The Company has incurred recurring net operating losses and has not generated positive cash flow from operations since its inception and had an accumulated deficit of \$

+337.5 million as of March 31, 2024.
+The Company had cash, cash equivalents and marketable securities of \$

+403.7 million as of March 31, 2024.
 The Company has funded its operations primarily through the issuance of common stock, redeemable convertible preferred stock, debt financing and convertible notes.
 Management expects to continue to incur losses and negative cash flows from operations for at least the next several years.

-Management believes that the Company's cash, cash equivalents and marketable securities as of ~~June 30, 2023~~ ~~September 30, 2023~~ will be sufficient to fund its operating expenses and capital expenditure requirements for at least 12 months subsequent to the issuance date of these financial statements.
+Management believes that the Company's cash, cash equivalents and marketable securities as of March 31, 2024 will be sufficient to fund its operating expenses and capital expenditure requirements for at least 12 months subsequent to the issuance date of these financial statements.
 The Company intends to raise additional capital through public or private equity offerings or debt financing or other capital sources, which may include strategic collaborations or other arrangements with third parties in order to achieve its long-term business objectives.
-If the

-Company fails to obtain necessary capital when needed on acceptable terms, or at all, it could force the Company to delay, limit, reduce or terminate its product development programs, commercialization efforts or other operations.
+If the Company fails to obtain necessary capital when needed on acceptable terms, or at all, it could force the Company to delay, limit, reduce or terminate its product development programs, commercialization efforts or other operations.